 Eligibility

-• Student-owned businesses must have a federal tax ID (FEIN or TIN).
+• Businesses must have a federal tax ID (FEIN or TIN) and be structured as a corporation, LLC or partnership

 Application

-Executive summaries should include:
+Executive summaries must be no longer than two pages and should include:

-• Name of the business
+• Name of student business

 • Activities to date